Residential Aged Care: Excellence in Palliative Care Program

 It is essential for the palliative care link teams participating in this program to have strong support from your executive personnel and facility mangers.
 This is necessary to provide the teams with a supported and positive learning experience to foster their development whilst taking part in this program.

 Why is this training necessary?

 Unlike other training opportunities, this program fosters your palliative care link teams to not only learn about palliative care best practice, but also provides them with the support to embed or further develop this practice within your residential aged care facility.

 This supportive learning environment facilitates the team's knowledge and confidence to address Aged Care Quality Standards through provision of excellence in palliative care and quality end of life care.
-This is also an invaluable element in successfully improving satiation for staff, family and residents in your residential aged care facility.
+This is also an invaluable element in successfully improving satisfaction for staff, family and residents in your residential aged care facility.

 What does the program involve?